Japan Dairy Industry Overview

 Key Enterprises

-The Japanese dairy sector is supported by several significant players, including:
+The Japanese dairy sector is supported by prominent organizations such as:

-- Fonterra Japan: Actively expanding to meet the demand for premium dairy products.
+- Fonterra Japan: Catering to the demand for premium dairy products.

-- Yili: Known for maintaining high international quality standards, focusing on health and nutrition.
+- Yili: Known for high international quality standards, particularly in health and nutrition.

 Dairy Plants